noahcui/bochengcui.github.io/index.md

 ### Experience

-University of New Hampshire College of Engineering and Physical Sciences, New Hampshire September 2021- Present Teaching Assistant.
+University of New Hampshire College of Engineering and Physical Sciences, September 2021- Present Teaching Assistant.
 • TA for 1 ungraduated-level and 1 graduate-level CS courses.
 (System area)

-University of New Hampshire College of Engineering and Physical Sciences, New Hampshire September 2021- Present Programming Assistance Center Consultant.
+University of New Hampshire College of Engineering and Physical Sciences, September 2021- Present Programming Assistance Center Consultant.
 • Programming Consultant, helping students with programming.